 But the film grew a following.
-The internet buzzed with its words of praise, its persistent insistence that someone had finally gotten the Punisher right.
+The internet buzzed with its words of praise, their persistent insistence that someone had finally gotten the Punisher right.
 This buzz drew sometimes angry retorts from those unfortunate souls--few but loud--who inexplicably found something of merit in the meritless Thomas Jane Punisher film from 2004.
-They resented these mouthy upstarts' insistence that their beloved turd of a movie had been upstaged, and insisted that WAR ZONE was just a dumb gorefest.
+They resented these mouthy upstarts' insistence that their beloved turd of a movie had been upstaged and insisted that WAR ZONE was just a dumb gorefest.

 PWZ, as it turns out, was something of a dumb gorefest.
 It was also an absolute blast from beginning to end.
 Saying it's easily the best screen adaptation of the Punisher isn't really saying much--neither of the other two films even tried.
-It isn't sufficient to say it's the best we're ever likely to get, either, because that sounds like we're settling for something that isn't as good as it could have (or should have) been.
+It isn't sufficient to say it's the best we're ever likely to get either, because that sounds like we're settling for something that isn't as good as it could have (or should have) been.
 No, it's much closer to the mark to say PWZ is a great adaptation of the Punisher.

-Over the years, there have been a few different "versions" of the Punisher, and it should go without saying that, as conceptually different as they are, no movie can be a great adaptation of all of them.
+Over the years, there have been a few different "versions" of the Punisher and it should go without saying that as conceptually different as they are, no movie can be a great adaptation of all of them.
 PWZ isn't about the original version, which was, conceptually speaking, a top-to-bottom ripoff of Don Pendleton's Mack Bolan the Executioner character (had Pendleton ever decided to sue, Marvel would have lost a bundle).
 PWZ primarily adapts the far more interesting and original version of the character portrayed in Garth Ennis' very long run on the title.

 Like Ennis, those behind PWZ knew what they had in the Punisher; a relatively simple pulp character who rages through a comic-book world of over-the-top-of-the-top ultraviolence, dishing out justice to superhumanly inhuman scum.
 That's what PWZ delivers in spades, a solid, violent, entertaining exploitation actioneer (albeit one made on a budget of which most exploitation films could only dream).
 And that's exactly what a Punisher film should be.